xichensf/magical/README.md

 For each cell type, a file containing genes, regulatory chromatin sites and TFs will be finally produced by MAGICAL, with the name as "MAGICAL_selected_regulatory_circuits.txt".
 MAGICAL uses its default thresholds (posterior probabilities on TF-peak binding and peak-gene looping) to select triads and write them into the output file.
 Users can adjust these thresholds in the provided scripts to allow more or fewer output triads.
 As the two linkages (TF-peak binding and peak-gene looping) in each circuit are respectively identfied, we give higher priority on the peak-gene interaction when we select the final results.
 Thus it is likely to see some circuits in the output file without high score TF bindings.
 They are still important.

 ```
-Final regulatory circuits include 81 TFs, 617 peaks and 368 genes.
+MAGICAL selected regulatory circuits with 81 TFs, 617 peaks and 368 genes.

-Results can be found from MAGICAL_selected_regulatory_circuits.txt
 ```